bio-century/Sequence_Analysis/README.md

 ## <a id='FolderStructure'></a> Folder structure
 ```
+|   LICENSE
 |   README.md
-|   SequenceAnalysisPart01.html                             html-transformed output of the .ipynb-file for representation purposes
+|   SequenceAnalysis.html                                  html-transformed output of the .ipynb-file for representation purposes
-|   SequenceAnalysisPart01.ipynb                            Main .ipynb-file explaining tasks and giving example code to solve them
+|   SequenceAnalysis.ipynb                                 Main .ipynb-file explaining tasks and giving example code to solve them
 |
 +---ExternalPackages
 |   |   TerminalColors.py                                   External package defining the colors used to print sequences in the Jupyter-Notebook-terminal